fanf2/qp/README.md

 * [Tbl.h][] [Tbl.c][]

-	Abstract programming interface for tables with string keys and associated values.
+	Abstract programming interface for tables with string keys and associated `void*` values.
 Intended to be shareable by multiple different implementations.

 * [qp.h][] [qp.c][]